Peter Lam: Biography

-In 2011, Peter was awarded Honorary Doctorate by the Hong Kong Academy of Performing Arts, recognising his contribution to music & film industries and support to the academy.
+In 2011, Lam was awarded an honorary doctorate by the Hong Kong Academy of Performing Arts, recognising his contribution to the music & film industries and support to the academy.

-On February 22, 2013, Hong Kong SAR government announced the appointment of Peter Lam Kin Ngok as the new chairman of Hong Kong Tourism Board replacing James Tien.
-In the same year, Lam was elected by members to the standing committee of the twelfth CPPCC national committee.
+On February 22, 2013, the Hong Kong SAR government announced the appointment of Lam as the new chairman of Hong Kong Tourism Board, replacing James Tien.
+In the same year, Lam was elected by members to the standing committee of the Twelfth CPPCC National Committee.

-In December 2021, it was reported that Lam had a "privileged" vote in the 2021 Hong Kong legislative election, where the vote would count approximately 7,215 times more than an ordinary citizen.
+In December 2021, it was reported that Lam was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0366618% of the total voting value (elected seats), which is 7377 times more than the value of an average voter's total voting value.

 Business

-Peter Lam is the current chairman of Lai Sun Development, Media Asia Entertainment Group Holdings, the Hong Kong Tourism Board (HKTB), Crocodile Garments, and deputy chairman of Lai Fung Holdings.
+Lam is the current chairman of Lai Sun Development, Media Asia Entertainment Group Holdings, the Hong Kong Tourism Board (HKTB), Crocodile Garments, and deputy chairman of Lai Fung Holdings.
 He received the Gold Bauhinia Star award in 2015 for his outstanding contributions.

 Lai Sun Group & Hospitality

 In 1989, Lai Sun Group entered into the hospitality business with several hotel acquisitions and a partnership with the Delta Hotels Group.
 The partnership expanded Lai Sun Group's access into North America.
 In the early 1990s, Lai Sun Group expanded into China through the acquisition of the Chains Hotels Group.
 In 1995, the company was subsequently renamed Lai Sun Hotels International Limited.

-The Group currently owns and operates the Ocean Park Marriott Hotel in Hong Kong, the Caravelle Hotel in Ho Chi Minh City, Vietnam, and the Fairmont St Andrews in Scotland, as well as Lai Fung Group’s hotel and serviced apartment operations in Shanghai and Hengqin in China.
+The group currently owns and operates the Ocean Park Marriott Hotel in Hong Kong, the Caravelle Hotel in Ho Chi Minh City, Vietnam, and the Fairmont St Andrews in Scotland, as well as Lai Fung Group’s hotel and serviced apartment operations in Shanghai and Hengqin in China.

 Four Seasons Hotel & The Beverly Wilshire Hotel

-Starting from 1995, Lai Sun Hotels International Limited continued investments in a number of luxury hotels across its international subsidiaries.
+Starting in 1995, Lai Sun Hotels International Limited continued investments in a number of luxury hotels across its international subsidiaries.
 The hotels included The Ritz-Carlton, Hong Kong, Four Seasons Hotel New York and the Four Seasons Hotel Milano.

 In 1996, the Los Angeles Times reported that the Lai Sun Group had acquired stakes in the Regent Beverly Wilshire Hotel in Los Angeles, USA for a deal estimated to be around USD$100 Million.

 Ritz-Carlton Hotel, Hong Kong

 Lai Sun Development (LSD) acquired the Furama Kempinski Hotel's parent company, Furama Hotel Enterprises, in June 1997 for HK$7 billion.

-In December 2001, Lai Sun Development, with Peter Lam as CEO, demolished two of its five-star hotels - the Furama Kempinski Hotel, then famous for its revolving restaurant, and The Ritz-Carlton, Hong Kong.
+In December 2001, Lai Sun Development, with Lam as CEO, demolished two of its five-star hotels - the Furama Kempinski Hotel, then famous for its revolving restaurant, and The Ritz-Carlton, Hong Kong.
 In its place, Lai Sun Development built AIG Tower, a 185-metre (607 ft.), 37-storey skyscraper that was completed in 2005.
 It was renamed AIA Central in 2009.